Khalil-hacene/Mini-Project/README.md

 6. Shopping Cart Program
 A simple Python program that lets users add food items and their prices to a virtual cart, then displays the items and calculates the total cost.
 The user can quit anytime by entering 'q'.

+7. Concession Stand Program:
+A simple menu system for selecting food items and calculating the total cost.
+Users can add items to their cart and see the final price.

+8. Rock, Paper, Scissors Game:
+A player vs. computer game where choices determine the winner.
+Supports replayability with a "play again" option.

+9. Number Guessing Game:
+A guessing game where players try to find a random number within a range, receiving hints (too high/low) after each attempt.